je-nunez/apache_drill/README.md

 # How to Install

-Download Apache Drill tar-ball from [https://drill.apache.org/download/](https://drill.apache.org/download/) and then untar it in some location, like:
+Download the Apache Drill tar-ball from [https://drill.apache.org/download/](https://drill.apache.org/download/) and then untar it in some location, like:

         tar xf apache-drill-1.7.0.tar.gz